foxdonut/meiosis/helpers/setup/README.md

 # meiosis-setup

-# Caution: Work In Progress - Not Yet Released!

 Helper library to set up the Meiosis pattern for you.
 Please make sure to first read the documentation on the [Meiosis pattern](https://meiosis.js.org/docs/toc.html).